Taming-the-BEAST/Skyline-plots/README.md

 ### Visualizing the Birth-Death Skyline Output

 There is no equivalent visualization of the `*.log` file of a BDSKY analysis in tracer as there is for the Bayesian Coalescent Skyline.
-But because BDSKY separates the full tree into equally spaced intervals, we can already get an idea of the inference just by looking at the inferred {$ eqinline R_0 %} values (see [Figure 19](#fig:bdsky_dynamics)).
+But because BDSKY separates the full tree into equally spaced intervals, we can already get an idea of the inference just by looking at the inferred {% eqinline R_e %} values (see [Figure 19](#fig:bdsky_dynamics)).
 This gives us a good idea of the trend, but it is not completely accurate.
 Since every posterior sample has a different origin, the time spanned by each interval is slightly different in each posterior sample.
 Thus, the different intervals overlap slightly.
 The advantage to this is that we get a smooth estimate through time.
-The disadvantage is that we need to do some extra post-processingx to plot the skyline.
+The disadvantage is that we need to do some extra post-processing to plot the skyline.

 <figure>
 	<a id="fig:bdsky_dynamics"></a>